csolbakken/IMDB_top250_scraper_NLP/README.md

-# IMDB scraper and sentiment analysis web application
+# IMDB scraper and sentiment analysis web application in Django

 ## Web scraper
 Using Requests, BeautifulSoup, RegEx and Pandas to extract movie data and user reviews from IMDB's top 250 movies.